esheldon/wq/README.md

     # this is the command to be run.
     command: dostuff -a 35

+    # show this name in job listings instead of the command
     job_name: dostuff35

     # this is the type of node/host selection. bynode means select entire nodes.